YehudaCorsia/Docker-Covert-channel/docs/Conversation with Docker.md

 ---

-i am not responding to this mail :-)
+i am still not responding to this mail :-)